nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/classes-and-inheritance.md

 Avoid duplicate class members.

-{% hint style="warning" %}
-Why?
+> Why?
 Duplicate class member declarations will silently prefer the last one - having duplicates is almost certainly a bug.
-{% endhint %}

 ```javascript
 // bad